-of God “who came to be of the seed of David according to the flesh, was marked
+came to be of the seed of David according to flesh, was marked off as the Son

-off as the Son of God by power, according to a Spirit of Holiness, by means of
+of God by power, according to a Spirit of Holiness, through a resurrection

 This

-it is in the present tense, signifying an ongoing
+is in the present tense, signifying an ongoing

 At

-lives from faith?
+singular, who lives from faith?

 In

-the passage, it is the “righteousness of God” that is under discussion, NOT
+the passage, it is the “Righteousness of God” that is under discussion, NOT

 At

-“wrath from heaven upon ungodliness” is the negative counterpart to the
+the negative counterpart to the “revelation of righteousness.”
+Anyone

-revelation of righteousness.
-Anyone who embraces the gospel, whether Jew or
+who embraces the Gospel, whether Jew or Gentile, is empowered to receive

-present aspect.
-The very sins practiced by and delighted in by those who
+describes its present aspect.
+The very sins practiced by and delighted

-reject the gospel prove that, even now, they are under “wrath” - (Romans
+in by those who reject the Gospel prove that they are under this “wrath”

-1:22-25).
+- (Romans 1:22-25).

 God